cortexlabs/cortex/examples/image-classifier-pytorch/README.md

     return labels[index]
 ```

-See `inference.py` for more details.
+See [inference.py](./inference.py) for the complete code.

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed as a single unit.
 An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
 This configuration will deploy the implentation specified in `inference.py` and trigger the `predict` function once per request.
-The predictions made by the web service will be tracked.

 ```yaml
 - kind: deployment